 Under 4 – Free

 Note: With the Covid variant impacting upcoming travel decisions next year, you may want to pass on the trolley and cruise.
-While the company’s website stated that it was reducing the number of people to promote social distancing, they didn’t.
+While the company’s website stated that it was reducing the number of people to promote social distancing, it didn’t.
 We were packed into the trolley, but I let it go because people wore masks, and the train was not enclosed.

 On the Hiawatha, I stayed outside.
 However, multiple families inside the enclosed grill area were not wearing masks, and the staff didn’t enforce it.

 I love abandoned places.
 I love the history, the mystery, and being face-to-face with a different era.
 Michigan’s Upper Peninsula has dozens of old mines, ghost towns, and barns.

-Back in the day (the day being the late 19th early 20th centuries) the U.P. rocked with logging and mining interests that drew immigrant workers from around the world.
+Back in the day (the day being the late 19th and early 20th centuries), the U.P. rocked with logging and mining interests that drew immigrant workers from around the world.

 Cities quickly grew during the peak years but were quickly deserted when profits plummeted and mines closed.

 The Fiborn Quarry (now part of the Fiborn Karst Preserve) was known for its unusually pure limestone, which was mined, crushed, and shipped for use in steelmaking from 1905 until 1936.

 At its height, the quarry was its own town in the middle of nowhere.
-It boasted a company store, boarding house, 15 family homes, a post office, and a school built for the small and isolated community.
+It boasted a company store, a boarding house, 15 family homes, a post office, and a school built for the small and isolated community.

 Peeking out from under a wide gravel path, I could see remnants of old railroad ties.
 I later learned railroad cars transported large limestone rocks from the quarry to a massive crusher.
 All that is left is the crusher’s foundation, made up of two tunnels where the trains were loaded and unloaded.

-Next to the crusher foundation are ruins of the powerhouse, which looked to have been carved out of the limestone.
+Next to the crusher foundation are ruins of the powerhouse, which looked to have been carved out of limestone.
 Only bits of the interior walls still stand.